build-on-aws/bedrock-agent-txt2sql/README.md

 ### Step 2: Creating S3 Buckets
 - Please make sure that you are in the **us-west-2** region.
 If another region is required, you will need to update the region in the `InvokeAgent.py` file on line 22 of the code.
 - **Domain Data Bucket**: Create an S3 bucket to store the domain data.
-For example, call the S3 bucket `athena-datasource-alias`.
+For example, call the S3 bucket `athena-datasource-{alias}`.
 We will use the default settings.

 ![Bucket create 1](Streamlit_App/images/bucket_pic_1.png)